 Identifying the decision-makers when using LinkedIn for Business

-In addition to knowing the types and size of business that you do business with, you have to understand the buyer’s journey.
+In addition to knowing the types and sizes of businesses you work with, you must understand the buyer’s journey.
 Again, I can’t stress enough the need for personas to make this work.

-My personal advice is that whilst there are 660 million-plus users on LinkedIn only connect with people at businesses that have the power to buy or influence.
-As an entrepreneur, this is key to your business and your success.
+I advise that whilst there are 660 million-plus users on LinkedIn, only connect with people at businesses that have the power to buy or influence.
+As an entrepreneur, this is vital to your business and your success.

 I connect with people in the following roles:

 - Chief Marketing Officer, Head of Marketing, Director of Marketing, Marketing Director